Attwenger

 Attwenger (formed 1990) is a musical duo from Linz, Austria.
 The group is made up of drummer Markus Binder and button accordion player Hans-Peter Falkner; both members also sing.

 Attwenger's music is an unusual combination of Upper Austrian folk music and hip-hop, with lyrics sung (and rapped) in Upper Austrian dialect.
 Falkner often plays his accordion through effects pedals to give his instrument a distorted timbre similar to that of an electric guitar.
 Binder sometimes uses drum machines.

+The band has released nine studio albums, with drum being the most recent in 2021, and more recently Binder composed the soundtrack for the movie Club Zero by Jessica Hauser, which won the Best Soundtrack Award at the European Film Awards 2023.

 The duo has toured Europe, Zimbabwe (1993), Siberia, Pakistan, Vietnam, and Malaysia (1995).
 In 2003 they won an Amadeus Austrian Music Award, in the category "FM4 Alternative Act des Jahres" (alternative act of the year).
 Of the group, the noted BBC DJ John Peel (1939-2004) said, "I have no idea what it's all about, but I like the general noise a great deal."

 Attwenger worked together with Fred Frith, the Boban Marković Orkestar, and Austrian hip hop group Texta.